unisonweb/base/CONTRIBUTING.md

   ...
 ```

-You'll be pulling `trunk` of this repo into your local namespace, forking it to make some changes, pushing the updated version of trunk to some public Unison repo, then using the `pull-request.create` command to create the PR.
+You should pull `trunk` of this repo into your local namespace, forking it to make some changes, pushing the updated version of trunk to some public Unison repo, then using the `pull-request.create` command to create the PR.

-## Steps
+### Steps

 1. `.> pull https://github.com/unisonweb/base:.trunk ._base` (you can do this both for initial fetch and for subsequent updates)
 2. `.> fork ._base .prs.base._mything` to create a copy of `_base`.
 You can create multiple forks in `.prs.base`, if you have multiple things you're working on.